mikeszumski/euros2024/MatchesCombined.md

 Additional features to improve the models outcomes:

-- add in the Xg for each team
-- clarify the target - should be winning team code or "TIE" perhaps
+- added in the xGD for each team that we could get (else 0) RECONSIDER THE VALUE FOR NULLS.
+CUZ 0 IS A PRETTY GOOD SCORE.
+MAYBE USE ONE LESS THAN WORST SCORE?
+- clarified the target (for now): model will find teams that end in top 4
-- add other rankings data, such as the ELO calculated, and betting odds (new!)
+- add other rankings data, such as the ELO calculated, and betting odds (added!)

+Next up:

+- put this into a model.  does the outcome make sense?  should put spain, england, portugal, germany in the top group, or other teams near the top.

+- does it work to have data where each team has MULTIPLE ROWS?  <<-- Hmmm